facebookresearch/spdl/docs/source/overview.rst

 Many libraries used for dataloading release the GIL.
 To name a few;

+- Pillow
 - OpenCV
 - Decord
 - tiktoken

+Typically, the bottleneck of model training in loading and preprocessing the media data.
+So even though there are still parts of pipelines that are constrained by GIL, by taking advantage of preprocessing functions that release GIL, we can achieve high throughput.

 Why Async IO?
 -------------